Jalen Harris

-Jalen Harris (born August 14, 1998) is an American professional basketball player for the Winnipeg Sea Bears of the Canadian Elite Basketball League (CEBL).
+Jalen Cole Harris (born August 14, 1998) is an American-born naturalized Jordanian professional basketball player who last played for the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
 He played college basketball for the Louisiana Tech Bulldogs and the Nevada Wolf Pack.
 Harris was suspended from the National Basketball Association for the 2021–22 season due to a drug violation.

 Early life

 Harris was born in Dallas, Texas, the son of Karlin Kennedy and Erion Harris, both of whom played basketball at SMU, and has two younger brothers and a sister.
 His mother gave birth to him at the age of 19 but returned to the floor at SMU for her junior season and graduated as the Mustangs' all-time leader in points, rebounds, blocks and field-goal percentage.
 Harris grew up in Duncanville and played basketball, football and baseball.
 He gave up football after an injury in middle school, after which he trained with his father to become a high-level basketball player.
 His father formed the travel team Dallas Heroes around his son in middle school.

 He attended Duncanville High School and grew to 6 ft 3 in as a sophomore.
 As a junior, he averaged 15 points, 4 rebounds and 2 assists per game and was named the District 8-6A Offensive Player of the Year.
 He suffered a broken vertebrae during an AAU event, forcing him to miss half of his senior season.
 Nevertheless, Harris was again named District 8-6A Offensive Player of the Year as a senior.
 He averaged 23 points, 7 rebounds, 4 assists and 2 steals per game as a senior and shot 55 percent from the field and 45 percent on three-point attempts.
 In a game against Cedar Hill High School, Harris scored a career-high 44 points.
 He was rated as the 16th-best player and the ninth-best guard in Texas in his class by Rivals.
 Harris spurned offers from Indiana and Kansas State to sign with Louisiana Tech.